 Some MEDICINES MAY INTERACT with Busulfex.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Acetaminophen, itraconazole, or metronidazole because the risk of toxic side effects of Busulfex may be increased
+- Acetaminophen, itraconazole, or metronidazole because they may increase the risk of Busulfex's side effects

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Busulfex may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Busulfex:

 Use Busulfex as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.